teaglebuilt/Project-Planner/README.md

 The intent was to become familiar with using Redux for React state management, and using Firebase's new Cloud DB storage.

++ React.JS for components
++ Redux for state management
++ Firestore Cloud database storage in sync with Firebase.
++ Materialize for design

 # Dependencies
 - firebase 5.5.3
 - react 16.5.2